fakenmc/micompr-examples/README.md

 done
 ```

-* As such, we resize all images to 760 × 570 prior before comparing the with
+* As such, we resize all images to 760 × 570 prior before comparing them with
 [micompr]:

 ```sh